 "We don't know what we don't know" - So what can we do about it?
 In my work I often hear the following...

-New ways to share in Google Drive and Classroom.
+Make sure you’re getting the most of out this free tool with these expert tips.
+1. New ways to share in Google Drive and Classroom.
 Posted by George Reis, Software Engineer As more and more schools have started using Drive and Classroom, you’ve given us a ton of ideas about ways these tools can help you get more done, especially when it comes to who can share what within your school.

 Spend a few hours a week improving your technology skills—you and your students will be thankful.
 How to make more engaging presentations.
 With so many digital tools at your fingertips, there’s no excuse for a snoozefest presentation.
-Learn now.
 Student Letters Deliver Heightened Engagement.
 Before each school year begins, I indulge in a back-to-school teacher movie marathon for motivation.

 One of my favorites is Freedom Writers, a film based on the real life of Erin Gruwell and her incredible work with teens and writing.
 While planning for this academic year, my mind kept drifting to the scene in Freedom Writers when Ms. Gruwell sits at her desk on Parent Night.
-Once she realizes that the parents aren't going to attend, she decides to read her students’ recently turned in journals full of free writes.
+Buildingdigitalcitizens - home.
+6 Alternatives To Bloom's Taxonomy For Teachers - This post is updated from an article we published in April.

 At the end of the day, teaching is about learning, and learning is about understanding.
 How to use search like a pro: 10 tips and tricks for Google and beyond.
 Search engines are pretty good at finding what you’re looking for these days, but sometimes they still come up short.